Mawumefa/mawumefa.github.io/_tabs/about.md

 order: 4
 ---

-Hi, I’m Mawumefa (she/her), I am passionate about information security, project management, content creation and implementing information security frameworks.

-My career has revolved around safeguarding data and systems, enforcing compliance to information security regulations, and ensuring the protection of organizations and the individuals they serve.
-I have a strong track record specializing in Governance, Risk Management and Compliance.
+Hi there and welcome to my blog!!
+I'm Mawumefa Kendeh, an **Information Security Specialist** with 7+ years of proven track record in safeguarding data and systems.
+I possess several years of professional experience in Information Security specifically Governance, Risk and  Compliance (GRC).
+I am very passionate about protecting organizations, protecting the people behind the data and ensuring adherence to information security standards.

-As an Information Security Officer, I conducted comprehensive audits based on ISO 27001 standards, managed vulnerability assessments and mitigations, coordinated internal and external audits, and led the implementation of security recommendations.
+My career has revolved around, conducting comprehensive audits based on ISO 27001 and PCI DSS standards, creating and maintianing Information Security Management Systems (ISMS), managing vulnerability assessments and mitigations, coordinating internal and external audits, and leading the implementation of security controls.

 My efforts resulted in successful ISO 27001 and PCI DSS certifications and a reduction in security incidents.
-I have expert knowledge in ISO/IEC 2700X Standards, PCI DSS, NIST Cybersecurity Framework (CSF) and DSGVO/GDPR.
+I have expert knowledge in ISO/IEC 2700X Standards, PCI DSS,  and NIST Cybersecurity Framework (CSF).

-As an IT Project Manager I managed the entire lifecycle of multiple digital projects and ensured their success.
-I also focused on conducting security training and awareness programs.

 Overall, I bring a wealth of experience and a strong skill set to any organization, coupled with a growth mindset, leadership abilities, and a commitment to excellence.